 Communications and Marketing

-The Office of Communications and Marketing, the publisher of City College’s official public website, has established web policies that are designed to accomplish the following objectives:
+The Office of Communications and Marketing, the publisher of City College’s official public website, has established web procedures that are designed to accomplish the following objectives:

 - Create a website that reflects the dynamism, breadth and excitement of The City College of New York, and features an integrated and consistent user experience among our many stakeholders;